 - making sure transport to school is safe.

-As different areas of Scotland come out of lockdown, the Scottish Government have set out 5 coronavirus protection levels that can be used nationally or locally, depending on the prevalence of the virus.
+The Scottish Government have set out 5 coronavirus protection levels that can be used nationally or locally, depending on the prevalence of the virus.
 The higher the protection level in your local area, the more measures your child’s school or nursery will be taking to keep your child and others safe.

 Your child’s school should explain to you all the steps they are taking to protect pupils’ health and safety, but if you have any particular concerns about your child, you can discuss them with your child’s teacher.